SLG-European-Projects/STAV360/README.md

 If you use the STAV360 dataset in your research, please cite the GitHub repository.
 (paper citation to be added)

+## Acknowledgment
+This research was supported by the European Union, through the Horizon 2020 Marie Skłodowska-Curie Innovative Training Networks Programme “Mobility and Training for beyond 5G Ecosystems (MOTOR5G)” under grant agreement no. 861219.

 ## Contact
 To request the video files, or for any questions about the production of the dataset and data collection, please contact mmoatasim@singularlogic.eu